Divyansh-P-Proj/DERIP/README.md

 As of now the model needs explicitly all the features in the format used in training(ESM-2) however it can be quite easily programmed to compute all features from the fundamental features, which are the Peptide and the MHC-I molecule.

+Nov 2, 2025: The model now only requires input of peptide + allele instead of entire array

 ## Issues and Limitation